 To read the previous post in this series, please go here.

 Resiliency and Confidence While Exploring

 I decided to spend spring break exploring!
+It is the season for adventure, after all.
 I wanted the chance to see Italy again.
 But, this time, I wanted to see Milan.
-My goal was to experience the southern parts of Italy that I had read about in travel magazines.
+My goal was also to experience the southern parts of Italy that I had read about in travel magazines.
 I wanted to experience Italian culture and let my soul search deep into the wine, food, and rich history.
 I also knew that the week of my travels would be an incredibly special time.
 It was around Easter, and Good Friday happened to fall on what would have been Tata’s 90th birthday.